dhiway/cord/docs/adr/0008-orbis-transaction-policy-pipeline.md

 Metadata implicit evidence is split into compiled-enabled RFC-78 reproduction, custom-hash wire-loss detection, isolated no-hash `CannotLookup`, and early propagation before token or business-state mutation.

-### Migration identity cross-check
+### Historical migration identity cross-check

-`PMIG-Bulletin-V6-to-V7` is the present Slice-1 reverse-index/counter repair and leaves storage at V7. `PMIG-Bulletin-V7-to-V8` is the distinct planned Slice-10 provider-reference migration.
-The provider plan depends on the completed V7 commit and must not be inferred from V7 storage.
+`PMIG-Bulletin-V6-to-V7` and `PMIG-Bulletin-V7-to-V8` identify predecessor-development evidence
+only.
+Neither is registered by the current runtime.
+Provider references are part of the canonical V8 genesis schema and do not depend on a completed V7 migration.

 ### Iteration-5 Gate 5 closure